gagan144/Feedvay/docs/source/modules/surveys/index.rst

               For example: A blogger who rates restaurants may respond to his own created survey after his visit in the restaurant.

-       2. **Brand:** A survey can be published by a brand of a company on any context such as products, services etc. For example: Starbucks want to launch new product in the market.

-          Brands can create simple and complex surveys.

-       3. **Company:** A company can also create a survey on its behalf for any kind of data collection.
+       2. **Company:** A company can also create a survey on its behalf for any kind of data collection.
           For example: Some research agency wants to collect demographs for a particular area.

        Campany can also create simple or complex surveys.